jonathanmorgan/reddit_data/README.md

 ### Create time series data tracking traits of domains over time

+## Assumptions

+- for detecting if database is mysql or postgresql, assumes that you only have one "default" database in DATABASES in settings.py, and that the default database is your main database.
+If that isn’t the case, database detection will not work and the SQL for mysql will be used (main difference is this assumes that booleans are integers, not a special boolean type).
+Should make a fancier method somewhere for detecting the database engine of a given database identifier (default to "default").

 ## Thanks!

 This work has been supported by the National Science Foundation under Grant IIS-0968495.